mccanne/sharkfest/README.md

 * It doesn't have timestamps
 * There's no single schema to organize it in a table.

-But we can query it in Brim... since I was told to use SQL, we made Zed a superset of SQL...
+But we can query it in Brim...

+>Since I was told no wants and new query language and to use SQL, we made Zed
+>a superset of SQL...

 ```
 SELECT * FROM employee
 SELECT * FROM employee | cut typeof(this)